 Meet Emma Hakansson, the founder of ethical production agency, Willow Creative Co.

-We sat down with Emma to find out the catalyst for why she started and what’s in store for Willow in the future, both near and far.
+We sat down with the beautiful and brainy Emma to find out the catalyst for why she started and what’s in store for Willow in the future, both near and far.

 What made you start Willow Creative Co?

 I was working as a model in the fashion industry.
 I then became vegan, and later started learning about the people who made my clothes.

 This started especially when I went to Dorsu’s workshop in Cambodia and heard from the women who run it - one of whom was Australian, and the other who was from Cambodia and had first hand experience of the human rights violations involved in so much of the fashion industry.
 Slowly I learnt, and slowly I became more uncomfortable with what I was endorsing and putting my face to - animal products, and clothes made by people paid next to nothing and shown disrespect.

 At the start of last year I stopped working with fashion agencies because it had been really difficult for some time before then, trying to enforce my own ethical ‘rules’ around who I would work for, if someone else was representing me.

 When freelancing in the ethical sphere started really working for me, I started producing as well, and I realised there were actually so many ethical and kind brands, but not ethically aligned people to be creating content for them.
 So many brands wanted to be more ethical - brands interested in vegan products and in better supply chains, but that didn’t know how to go about it all.

 What is your big vision for Willow Creative Co?